Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Preliminaries

 where the last inequality follows from the assumptions on $\veps_n$.
 If $X_n \cap \mathcal{C}_n(x, \vec{u}) $ was the empty set, this would contradict the fact that $\delta_n$ is the $\infty$-transportation distance between $\nu$ and $\nu_n$. \end{proof}

 \begin{lemma}Let $\x_i, \x_j \in X_n$ be such that $ \lvert \x_i - \x_j \rvert < \frac{\veps_n}{2}$.
 Then,

-for some finite constant $C_\theta>0$ that depends on the interpolating function $\theta$. \end{lemma} \begin{proof} By Lemma \ref{LemmaAuxGraphDistance1} and the triangle inequality it is enough to prove the result under the extra condition that $ \frac{\veps_n}{4} < \lvert \x_i - \x_j \rvert$; this extra assumption simplifies the computations that follow, given that in this case we have $X^i \cap X^j = \emptyset$ (i.e. the supports of the measures $\mu_n^i$ and $\mu_n^j$ are disjoint).
-The path connecting $\mu_n^i$ and $\mu_n^j$ that we consider is such that at every point in time, the mass in $X^i$ is uniformly distributed and likewise for $X^j$.
-The way the mass is transported between the ``blubs'' $X^i$ and $X^j$ is as in the $2$-point space from Section 2 in \cite{Maas}.
-Points in $X_n$ outside of $X^i\cup X^j$ play no role in our transportation scheme.
+for some finite constant $C_\theta>0$ that depends on the interpolating function $\theta$. \end{lemma} \begin{proof} By Lemma \ref{LemmaAuxGraphDistance1} and the triangle inequality it is enough to prove the result assuming that $ \frac{\veps_n}{4} < \lvert \x_i - \x_j \rvert$.
+In this case we have $X^i \cap X^j = \emptyset$ (i.e. the supports of the measures $\mu_n^i$ and $\mu_n^j$ are disjoint).
+We construct a path connecting $\mu_n^i$ and $\mu_n^j$ such that at every point in time, the mass in $X^i$ is uniformly distributed, and the same is true for $X^j$.
+The mass between the ``blubs'' $X^i$ and $X^j$ is exchanged following the construction for the $2$-point space from Section 2 in \cite{Maas}.
+Points in $X_n$ outside of $X^i\cup X^j$ play no role in the transportation scheme.
+More precisely, take $p=q=1/2$ in Lemma 2.3 and Theorem 2.4 in \cite{Maas}.
+It follows that there exist differentiable functions $\gamma : [0,1] \rightarrow [-1,1]$ and $\chi: [0,1 ] \rightarrow \R$ such that